rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 No. Your configurations cannot be migrated from other providers.

-### Is authentication required for Autoscale?
+### Is authentication required for Auto Scale?

 Authentication is required to create a scaling group; you must send an **X-Auth-Token** header with most API requests.
 Authentication is not required to execute policies via anonymous webhooks.

-### What do I need to do to get started using Autoscale?
+### What do I need to do to get started using Auto Scale?

-Autoscale works by horizontally scaling a particular tier of an application; for example, the web tier.
+Auto Scale works by horizontally scaling a particular tier of an application; for example, the web tier.
 You need to know which servers you want to scale.
 To get started, you need a server image that you have configured with all needed applications and settings, and that is